-Getting that number puts to rest any doubt over the game’s fortunes.
-Rockstar noted last week that with over $725 million in global retail sell-through over the Friday, Saturday, and Sunday of its release, Red Dead Redemption 2 was “the single-biggest opening weekend in the history of entertainment.”
+Rockstar noted soon after the game’s launch that, with that with over $725 million in global retail sell-through over the Friday, Saturday, and Sunday of its release, Red Dead Redemption 2 was “the single-biggest opening weekend in the history of entertainment.”

 Rockstar’s last major release, Grand Theft Auto V, actually managed to bank $1 billion in its first three days of sale, but because it launched on a Tuesday those three days did not fall on a weekend.
 Thus, Red Dead 2 had the second-biggest launch in all of entertainment, but the biggest opening weekend.